ieee8023/covid-chestxray-dataset/README.md

 <meta name="citation_title" content="COVID-19 image data collection" />
 <meta name="citation_publication_date" content="2020" />
 <meta name="citation_author" content="Joseph Paul Cohen and Paul Morrison and Lan Dao" />

+## License

+Each image has license specified in the metadata.csv file.
+Including Apache 2.0, CC BY-NC-SA 4.0, CC BY 4.0.

+The metadata.csv, scripts, and other documents are released under a CC BY-NC-SA 4.0 license.
+Companies are free to perform research.
+Beyond that contact us.